 Your Labradoodle will be growing very fast when you first get them (5 pounds or so per week), yet they will virtually stop growing around 10 to 11 months.
 So don’t stress in the event that you think your Labradoodle is going to be coming giant.

 What size Labradoodle should I get?

 The first thing you should do is to practically assess how much space you have for a dog.
-Also, you should check the lifestyle that you like to live since Labradoodles are high energy dogs.
+Also, you should check the lifestyle that you like to live since Labradoodles are high-energy dogs.
 Labradoodles are a combination of working dog breeds, so they will need at least 1 hour of exercise per day.
 If you own or lease a house with a huge yard, you can almost certainly get a standard Labradoodle size.
-If you live in a constrained condo or apartment, you should opt for a smaller Labradodle like a mini or medium.
+If you live in a constrained condo or apartment, you should opt for a smaller Labradoodle like a mini or medium.